nmafb/udacity-de-nano/Projects/README.md

 ### Pipeline
 <code>
    1 - Creation of the AWS cluster with the python notebook.
-This step imitates the assumption that already exists a cluster</br>
-   2 - Creation of the tables structure - Staging, Dimensions and Fact tables </br>
-   3 - Loading of the staging tables from AWS S3 bucket</br>
-   4 - Data transformation and loading dimension tables</br>
-   5 - Data transformation and loading fact table
+This step imitates the assumption that already exists a cluster 2 - Creation of the tables structure - Staging, Dimensions and Fact tables 3 - Loading of the staging tables from AWS S3 bucket 4 - Data transformation and loading dimension tables 5 - Data transformation and loading fact table
 </code>